 Even now as we have a heavily Democratic state legislature and a liberal Democrat governor, who are predisposed to favor victims of wrongdoing, the doctors’ and insurance companies’ lobbies have blocked any effort to change this law as the $250,000 has lost about three-quarters of its value to inflation.
 The ONLY way to fix this is by a vote of the People.

-Political Alert: Possible November 2020 Ballot Measure Affecting Medical Malpractice Damages' Recovery
+Political Alert: November 2022 Ballot Measure Affecting Medical Malpractice Victims' Damages Recovery

 The Consumer Watchdog’s 2014 campaign manager (who was not responsible for fundraising) was Michael Kapp, Mr. Kapp’s son.
-Michael.
 In part because of his pro-consumer work, Michael was elected in 2016 as the youngest known Californian elected to the Democratic National Committee (DNC).
 Michael is Chair of the DNC Youth Caucus, 1 of only 2 Californians on the DNC credentials committee, and was instrumental in the recent superdelegate reform.
 He attended the 2016 Democratic National Convention and will be a superdelegate in the 2020 Democratic National Convention in Milwaukee.
 Since he was reelected to a second 4 -year term in 2020, he will also attend the 2024 convention.